-As professional image editors, many of our most important clients are fashion industry majors who design, manufacture or sell some of the world’s most recognizable apparel, accessories, cosmetics, and footwear.
-Unfortunately the fashion industry, so dependent on discretionary spending, retail, and an incredibly complex, global supply chain has been one of the worst-hit by the Covid-19 pandemic- the triple whammy of the global health hazard, resultant lockdowns and the ensuing economic downturn has ensured that.
+Introduction- As professional image editors, many of our most important clients are fashion industry majors who design, manufacture or sell some of the world’s most recognizable apparel, accessories, cosmetics, and footwear.
+Unfortunately the fashion industry, so dependent on discretionary spending, retail, and an incredibly complex, global supply chain has been one of the worst-hit by the Covid-19 pandemic.
+The triple whammy of the global health hazard, also In the Eye of the Storm: The Global-Fashion Industry during the Covid-19 Pandemic.
+This resultant lockdowns and the ensuing economic downturn has ensured that.

 The Economic Impact

 This may not seem like a big deal, but it is.
 For one, the global fashion industry (including apparel, accessory and footwear industries) is worth $3 Trillion, employing some 300 million people.
 The situation is even more critical for some of the world’s most populous and poor regions- for instance, fashion and apparel-related manufacturing account for as much as 40% of all employment in South Asia, a region that houses almost 2 billion people.
 In short, the health of the fashion and apparel industries is a bellwether to the larger economic recovery, and the fact that this industry is hurting right now does not auger well at all for millions of vulnerable, poor workers across the world and raises the spectre of grave humanitarian crises.

 It isn’t just about a poor weaver in India or a seamstress in Bangladesh, however.
 The fashion industry has an incredibly complex, widespread supply chain.
 Therefore the lockdown and demand evaporation affects everyone from the independent designer in Soho to the shipper in China and the sheep farmer in Australia.